The Gardens of Temple Dinsley

 Clearly this is no longer a kitchen garden.
 This was located near The Cottage.

-with mature trees and much ground cover.
+planted with mature trees and a considerable anount of ground cover.

 This design was to be altered a few years later.